 Apple’s manufacturing process applies a clear lacquer hard coat, which in turn allows for a more durable and glossy surface.
 Having carried the iPhone 5c around since it was released, I can say that I’m less concerned about scratches as I’ve been with the aluminum iPhone 5/5s.
 To scratch this phone, you would have to drop this iPhone or subject it to continuous abuse in the form of pocket filled with keys and loose change.
 Running your fingernail across the surface, it just glides.
 The lacquer certainly appears to offer a nice level of protection, which is necessary, since the rear plate cannot be removed.
 Having used for just a few weeks, it’s certainly possible that over time the 5c will exhibit the signs of use.
 A case is always a good idea if you’re looking to keep your iPhone as good as new.

 The ringer switch, power and volume buttons all match the material and color of the iPhone 5c.
 More importantly, they all have a very solid, click feel to them.
 In fact, if there is a word I would attribute the iPhone 5c as a whole, it would be ‘solid’.
 It has a very dense feeling when holding it.
 Coming from an iPhone 5, the weight increase from 112g to 132g is noticeable.
-The first time you pick up a 5/5s, it feels as if its not even real phone, but instead something used for displays.
+The first time you pick up a 5/5s, it feels as light as a display phone.
 The iPhone 5c feels like a phone, but in no way did I find it heavy.

 Comparing it to the aluminum clad iPhone 5s, the iPhone 5c does feel inferior.
 It’s like going from a BMW to a Volkswagen, both good cars, but one stands out.
 It’s the difference between better and best, with both delivering above average materials.
 That being said, there is nothing about the iPhone 5c that feels cheap.